 July 24 – According to The New York Times “After issuing 60 recalls and accumulating $3.8 billion in costs for vehicle repairs and compensation for accident victims, General Motors is desperately trying to move past the worst safety crisis in its history…” GM is not done recalling vehicles at this time, they have issued another 823,000 vehicle recalls and there has been a sharp increase in injuries and deaths.

-July 31 – According to Bloomberg, a class action lawsuit was filed after Chrysler recalled 800,000 Jeeps due to an ignition switch issue.
+July 31 – According to a news report, a class action lawsuit was filed after Chrysler recalled 800,000 Jeeps due to an ignition switch issue.
 The article states:

 Latoya Lumpkin, who owns a 2006 Jeep Grand Cherokee, filed the lawsuit as a class action, seeking to represent all U.S. owners of the recalled Chrysler vehicles.
 She’s asking for damages for these owners for lost use, repairs and diminished value, as well as an order to prohibit driving them until repairs are made.”